 Knighthood Scheme

-We aim to nurture personal growth and prepare our pupils for their next stages of learning and life through our innovative Whiteknights Knighthood Sheme.
-Originally designed for Year 6, this programme takes inspiration from the training of medieval knights and teaches pupils valuable life skills that encourage responsibility, teamwork, and reflection.
+At Whiteknights, we aim to nurture personal growth and prepare pupils for the next stages of their learning and life through our innovative Knighthood Scheme.
+Originally developed for Year 6, this programme takes inspiration from the training of medieval knights and teaches valuable life skills such as responsibility, teamwork, and reflection.

-In medieval times, young boys trained to become knights through various stages—starting as a page, then advancing to a squire, before finally becoming a knight, all while adhering to the chivalry code.
-We've adapted these stages into our modern-day programme, where pupils engage in activities that promote service, leadership, and self-awareness.
-For Year 6 pupils, this culminates in a celebratory banquet at the end of the year, where they are officially knighted after successfully completing their tasks.
+In medieval times, young people trained to become knights through a series of stages—starting as a Page, progressing to a Squire, and ultimately becoming a Knight, all while following a strict code of chivalry.
+We have adapted these stages into a modern-day framework where pupils take part in activities that promote service, leadership, and self-awareness.
+For Year 6 pupils, the journey concludes with a celebratory banquet at the end of the year, where they are officially knighted after successfully completing their challenges.

-2024-2025 was the first academic year that our Knighthood Scheme was expanded across the school.
-Linked to our PSHE curriculum scheme, Connect, this positive citizenship programme will guide pupils from Year 1 through to Year 6.
-The scheme encourages pupils to think about their roles in society and how they can contribute to both their school and home communities.
+The 2024–2025 academic year marks the first time our Knighthood Scheme has been extended across the whole school.
+Linked to our PSHE curriculum, Connect, this positive citizenship programme supports pupils from Year 1 through to Year 6, encouraging them to consider their role in society and the ways they can contribute to their school and wider community.

 Key milestones:

-Tasks are set both in school and at home, designed to help pupils develop new skills, support others, and reflect on their growth as individuals.
+Tasks are completed both in school and at home, helping pupils to develop new skills, support others, and reflect on their personal growth.

 INTRODUCTION TO THE KNIGHTHOOD SCHEME -YEAR 1 TO YEAR 6